frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

     Update.plist
 ```

-Finally there are ready-to-distribution files in the `dist` folder.
-This would be perfect if extention stores would have
-an API for uploading a new version, but they don't.
+As a result, there are ready-to-distribution files in the `dist` folder.
+This would be perfect if extention stores would have an API for uploading a new version, but they don't.
 This is done manually.

-Fore more details in code please proceed into [the repository](https://github.com/likeastore/browser-extension).
+Fore more details and code please proceed to [the repository](https://github.com/likeastore/browser-extension).